What Is Breast Revision?

-Wrong choice of implant size
+- Wrong choice of implant size

-Leakage or rupture of the implant
+- Leakage or rupture of the implant

-It is natural to feel confused about whether or not you should opt for a breast revision procedure for correcting the shape and size of your new breasts.
-Dr. Feldmar explains that even when there is perfect planning of the breast augmentation surgery, changes can occur over time.
+It is natural to feel confused about whether or not you should opt for a breast revision procedure to correct the shape and size of your new breasts.
+Dr. Feldmar explains that even when there is perfect planning of breast augmentation surgery, changes can occur over time.

-There is a deflation of the saline implants or an MRI or X-Ray indicates a shell leakage in a silicone implant
+- There is a deflation of the saline implants, or an MRI or X-Ray indicates a shell leakage in a silicone implant

-If you feel the incision tissue tightening near the implant, also known as capsular contraction
+- If you feel the incision tissue tightening near the implant, also known as capsular contraction

-Shifting of breast implants from the original position
+- Shifting of breast implants from the original position

-If there is a change in the breast tissue due to weight gain/loss or skin stretching
+- If there is a change in the breast tissue due to weight gain/loss or skin stretching

-If you wish to alter the size of your breast/implant
+- If you wish to alter the size of your breast/implant

 Options in Breast Revision